vrajpat3ll/til/web-development/web.md

 # What is web?

-Short for World Wide Web, is a system of intert-linked documents and resources that are connected/accessed via the internet(it is a network of computers, different from the web).
+Short for World Wide Web, is a system of inter-linked documents and resources that are connected/accessed via the internet(it is a network of computers, different from the web).
 It allows users to view and interact with websites and web applications through a web browser (like Chrome).

 ## How it works?